bylaws — 2021.1

-(Amended by the Board of Directors at the Board of Directors Meeting on December 5, 2009, the Board of Directors at the Board of Directors Meeting on January 10, 2014, the Board of Directors at the Board of Directors Meeting on January 9,2015, the Board of Directors at the Board of Directors Meeting on January 14, 2018, and the Board of Directors at the Board of Directors Meeting on July 28, 2018, the Board of Directors at the Board of Directors Meeting on March 7, 2020 and the Board of Directors at the Board of Directors Meeting on January 14, 2021.)
+(Amended by the Board of Directors at the Board of Directors Meeting on December 5, 2009, the Board of Directors at the Board of Directors Meeting on January 10, 2014, the Board of Directors at the Board of Directors Meeting on January 9, 2015, the Board of Directors at the Board of Directors Meeting on January 14, 2018, the Board of Directors at the Board of Directors Meeting on July 28, 2018, the Board of Directors at the Board of Directors Meeting on March 7, 2020 and the Board of Directors at the Board of Directors Meeting on January 14, 2021.)

 The name of the organization shall be the Tsinghua University Alumni Association of Southern California, hereinafter known as the Association.

 The objectives of the Association shall be to promote the friendship of its alumni and to support the development of its alumni and Tsinghua University.
 The Association will not engage in any political activities.

 The Association shall be governed by the Board of Directors.
 The number of Directors shall be no less than eleven and no more than thirteen.
 The term of a Director shall be two years, starting on the day of the Annual Meeting.
 A Director may not serve on the Board for more than two consecutive terms.

 New Directors shall be elected each year by the incumbent Directors to replace retiring Directors.
 Nominees for Directors must be Active local alumni.
 Each nominee shall be endorsed by at least two Directors.
 Each Director can endorse no more than 3 candidates.

 The Secretary shall send ballots to all incumbent Directors.
 Votes shall be received by the secretary at least 3 months prior to the Annual Meeting.
 The nominees receive the largest numbers of votes shall be deemed elected.
 The voting result shall be announced at the Annual Meeting.